brichards21/calendar-project/index.md

 This diary is dedicated to answering the basic question: "how do I spend my time?"

-For 14 days straight, I used Google Calendar to schedule my time.
+For 15 days straight, I used Google Calendar to schedule my time.
 I primarily used two different calendars, my intended schedule, and my real schedule.
 More specifically, at the end of each day, I made a schedule of the tasks that I intended to do the next day, and when I intended to do them.
 Then, during the days, I would record what I actually did in a separate schedule.

-At the end of this two week period, I collected my data for wrangling and analysis.
+At the end of this approximately two week period, I collected my data for wrangling and analysis.

 ### Motivation + Primary Questions of Interest